In this article, we’re going to compare 8-vs. 12-hour nursing shifts.

 *Disclosure some of the links on this site are affiliate links.

 Shorter Shifts Are More Manageable

-The first argument in favor of eight-hour shifts is that they’re much more doable.
+The first argument in favor of 8-hr shifts is that they’re much more doable.

 Considering that nursing is a totally hands-on job, the thought of lifting patients, administering medications, and checking charts without a break in between already sounds exhausting.

 Eight hours definitely seems as if it’s enough and that’s precisely what proponents of this shorter shift think.

 8-hour shifts have been the norm in various industries for decades, and it has become something that most people are accustomed to.

 Adding four more hours onto that can seem to be a recipe for disaster.

 The Shorter the Shift, the Fewer the Mistakes

 Getting more days off is nice, but nurses who work eight-hour shifts are less likely to make mistakes, leading to overall higher patient satisfaction.